 During the twenty-two years that McDowell served as chair, McDowell's proudest achievement at Wright State has been in fostering more than a ten-fold increase in scholarship funding for students.
 McDowell played a major role in establishing numerous scholarships in the department, such as the Tom Hanks, Martin Sheen & Samantha Lavgevin, and Rising Star Scholarships, as well as individual scholarships for local students through the annual ArtsGala at Wright State.
 This, along with numerous out-of-state scholarships, have placed the department on a nationally competitive footing, while assisting hundreds of students to major in the arts at Wright State.

 McDowell also played a decisive role in securing Tom Hanks as national co-chair of the campus-wide Rise.
 Shine.
-Campaign, the largest and most successful fund-raising campaign in the university's history, raising over $160 million, to "further elevate Wright State's prominence by expanding scholarships, attracting more top-flight faculty and supporting construction of state-of-the-art facilities."
-In support of the campaign, McDowell produced a series of video spots with Hanks endorsing the university, and invited Tom Hanks to give his name to the new Tom Hanks Center for Motion Pictures, a state-of-the-art facility which Hanks dedicated in April of 2016.
+Campaign, Wright State University's largest and most successful fund-raising campaign in the university's history, raising over $160 million, to "further elevate Wright State's prominence by expanding scholarships, attracting more top-flight faculty and supporting construction of state-of-the-art facilities."
+In support of the campaign, McDowell produced a series of video spots with Hanks endorsing the university; staged benefits for donors in Los Angeles and at both the United Nations and Saardi's in New York; and invited Hanks to give his name to the new Tom Hanks Center for Motion Pictures, a state-of-the-art motion pictures facility which Hanks dedicated in April of 2016.

-McDowell's wide range of interests have included sketching his way through Europe, from Oslo, Norway, to Athens, Greece; working on an archeological dig at Tel Gezer, Israel; training in Commedia dell' Arte with Master Teacher, Carlo Mazonne-Clementi in northern California; studying at the Laterna Magika in Prague, Czechoslovakia during the "Prague Spring" of 1968; securing a patent in computer hardware design; and reseaching and photographing the ancient theatres of Pompeii, Italy.
+McDowell's wide range of interests have included sketching his way through Europe, from Oslo, Norway, to Athens, Greece; working on an archeological dig at Tel Gezer, Israel; training in Commedia dell' Arte with Master Teacher, Carlo Mazonne-Clementi in northern California; studying at the Laterna Magika in Prague, Czechoslovakia during the "Prague Spring" of 1968; interviewing several dozen actors, directors, designers and dramaturges who worked with Bertolt Brecht; securing a patent in computer hardware design; and reseaching and photographing the ancient theatres of Pompeii, Italy.

 B.A., Macalester College; M. A. and Ph.
 D., University of California, Berkeley